There's a lot going on at Goldings! At least there was prior to the coronavirus pandemic!

 Youth Ministry and Apologetics

-At Goldings we have, for the past 3 years, been equipping our teenagers with answers to some of the big questions thrown out by atheists and those who object to the Christian faith.
+Prior to the Covid Pandemic, Goldings had been equipping our teenagers with answers to some of the big questions thrown out by atheists and those who object to the Christian faith.
 We have been learning about the authenticity of the bible, the way science and christianity can actually compliment each other and strengthen the case for God, how to examine evidence and how to think logically.
 We've looked at philosophy and some of the great thinkers of the past, we've considered what DNA tells us about how we are made, we've discussed the free will of man....the list goes on!